There is a quiet shift happening in software development. Linear wrote about it. @elvissun talks about it on X. Anyone paying attention can feel it.

 The effort is moving upstream.

 Writing code is getting cheap.
-Spinning up a feature, a prototype, an entire app — that is increasingly a matter of minutes, not weeks.
+Spinning up a feature, a prototype, an entire app - that is increasingly a matter of minutes, not weeks (p.s. there are still folks who don’t believe this - I can assure you that for some tasks, the difference is this stark).
 What is becoming scarce is not execution.
 It is specification.
 Context.
 The quality of the brief.

 I started my career as a Business Analyst.
 Back then, the whole job was turning vague human intent into precise, buildable requirements.
-Everyone thought that role was dying.
+Everyone thought that role was dying, or at least getting absorbed into Product Management.
 Turns out it was just early.

 We are all BAs now.
 The tools are getting out of the way.
 The thinking is what is left.

-What if every task had a dedicated context file that lived alongside your notes in Obsidian?
+What if every task had a dedicated context file that lived alongside your notes (e.g. in Obsidian)?
 I say to my AI assistant: “Create a task to write an article about our setup.”
 One command.
-Two things happen automatically — a backlog item is created on the board, and a markdown file appears in Obsidian with a unique reference (TASK-001).
+Two things happen automatically - a backlog item is created on my personal mission control board, and a markdown file appears in Obsidian with a unique reference (TASK-001).

 The context file is a permanent record.
-When archived, it contains the full story — what was asked, what was built, the PR link, retrospective feedback.
+Once the task is done, it’s archived so I (or the AI) can go back and see the full story - what was asked, what was built, the PR link, retrospective feedback etc..

 I Do Not Write Code Anymore.
 I Write Context.